-Oprah Winfrey has been part of the American cultural landscape for nearly 30 years.
+Oprah Winfrey has been part of the American cultural landscape for more than 30 years.
 Here's a look at some moments in the life of the media icon over the years.

 Jan.
 29, 1954: Winfrey (pictured as a youth on this PBS DVD release) was born in Kosciusko, Miss.
 Her name was spelled slightly different at birth -- Orpah.

 1970s: Winfrey got her start in pageants by winning Nashville's Miss Fire Prevention contest in 1971, following that up a year later by winning the Miss Black Tennessee pageant and competing in the Miss Black America competition.

 Dec.
 18, 1985: Winfrey's first national exposure came in her role as Sofia in director Steven Spielberg's big-screen adaptation of "The Color Purple."
 The performance earned her an Oscar nomination for Best Supporting Actress.

 Sept.
 8, 1986: The first "Oprah Winfrey Show" airs in a nationally syndicated format, after getting its start as the local talk show "AM Chicago" in 1983.

 April 2000: Winfrey launches O, The Oprah Magazine, a monthly magazine primarily marketed toward women.
 She is seen here on the cover of the September 2001 issue.

 June 16, 2001: Winfrey speaks at Northwestern University Kellogg Graduate School of Management's 2001 commencement ceremonies in Evanston, Illinois.